 Control Area Declaration

 A Control Area has been declared for the whole of Tasmania under the Animal Health Act 1995 restricting the movement of oysters and animal materials and conveyances used in the production of oysters.
 Movement of oysters for human consumption and for laboratory testing are not restricted.
-(Note: harvest closures may be applied under TSQAP program which focuses on food safety.)
+(Note: harvest closures may be applied by ShellMAP Regulatory Services under the Shellfish Market Access Program which focuses on food safety.)

 A general permit has been issued allowing oysters and associated equipment to be moved within individual production areas to allow for movement of boats to and from leases etc All other movements will require a permit.